syncfusion-content/wpf-docs/wpf/Circular-ProgressBar/Appearance.md

 ![Gradient image](Appearance_images/Gradient.png)

 ## Corner radius
-The [IndicatorCornerRadius](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.ProgressBarBase.html#Syncfusion_UI_Xaml_ProgressBar_ProgressBarBase_IndicatorCornerRadiusProperty) property is used to frame rounded edges in the circular progressbar as demonstrated in the following code sample.
+The [IndicatorCornerRadius](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.ProgressBarBase.html#Syncfusion_UI_Xaml_ProgressBar_ProgressBarBase_IndicatorCornerRadiusProperty) property is used to frame the rounded edges in the circular progress bar as shown in the following code sample.

-N> Proper IndicatorCornerRadius value can be set using the formula IndicatorOuterRadius * 10 = IndicatorCornerRadius.
+N> The proper IndicatorCornerRadius value can be set using the formula IndicatorOuterRadius * 10 = IndicatorCornerRadius.

 {% tabs %}
 {% highlight XAML %}